Home

 While you can find micro studios for as low as $500 per month for the smallest versions and as high as $3000 per month for studios larger than 300 square feet, most will fall somewhere in between this price range.

 Many students and young professionals in the Seattle area are looking for more affordable housing options outside of the traditional apartment homes and finding roommates.
 Seattle is the largest city in Washington State and home to many young renters that would prefer to reside alone.
-Living in a micro apartment in most cases would be ideal since they are typically lower in price than the traditional 1 bedroom units and offer all the essentials in a smaller size.

-Many of the areas across Seattle cater to young and budget-friendly renters by offering the tiny units.
 The Micro apartments are more commonly found close to the college campuses such as the University of Washington in the University District.
 This ensures that it is easily accessible and convenient for those young individuals looking to live outside of the campus dorms.
-Some of the real estate companies in the area such as Tripalink specialize in properties for young adults, students and digital nomads.